rosemcc/pure-angular-components/projects/auth/README.md

 }
 ```

-Import guards from library and add it to your routes:
+Import guards from library and add it to your routes, here is an example:

 ```
 import { AuthGuard, LoginSuccessGuard } from '@uoa/auth';